ajlaherenda/Happy-Childhood/README.md

 # Happy Childhood Project
-This project, aims to tackle practices and implement materials tought as part of the Blockchain Fundamentals course, by creating a smart contract used by a particular and hypoteticall children's organization, which does funding(including withdrawal of funds) using ETH.
+This project, aims to tackle practices and implement materials taught as part of the Blockchain Fundamentals course, by creating a smart contract used by a particular and hypothetical children's organization, which does funding(including withdrawal of funds) using ETH.

 The web3 application can be found on the link: https://happychildhood.ajlaherenda.repl.co/